 Wine & Books, In That Order

-Wine storage, stairs and millwork sketches below.
+Wine storage, stairs, and millwork sketches below.

 Casing Elimination

 A holdover of the traditionalists, door trim, and casing (or molding) are largely meant to hide the intersections of dissimilar materials and the accepted tolerances of on-site fabrication.
-Since all of the interior doors and millwork pieces were custom designed and constructed in an off-site shop, we eliminated the need for casing and finished the drywall with metal reveals.
-Now, all that is visible is the wood door frame profile making for a more modern opening.
+Since all of the interior doors and millwork pieces were custom-designed and constructed in an off-site shop, we eliminated the need for casing and finished the drywall with metal reveals.
+Now, all that is visible is the wood door frame profile, making for a more modern opening.

 Stairs & Basement Garden Suite

 Here we crafted an ‘open-riser’ stair (meaning light can pass through and down the stair to the floor below) constructed from stained white oak with a glass guardrail and an integrated, cove-lit handrail.
 We were pinched for space in this corner of the building, so the first riser acts as a larger landing, and the stair takes off along the white oak panel clad wall to the main floor.
-The space beneath the stair holds the AV equipment cabinets and provides a disguised spot for the return air grill.
+The space beneath the stairs holds the AV equipment cabinets and provides a disguised spot for the return air grill.
 Lastly, the open stair and the project’s passively designed nature allow warm air to naturally rise through the stair shaft and exhaust through the clerestory windows.

 Second Level Kitchen Playroom Annex

 As home, work, and play life blur the boundaries, so do our living spaces.
-Now more than ever, we desire flexibility and less fussy, formal rooms, like the dining room solely used for, well dining.
+Now more than ever, we desire flexibility and less fussy, formal rooms, like the dining room, solely used for, well, dining.
 We continued the flow of the warm-toned wood upstairs to the kitchen and playroom level.
 The custom wall bench stores toys and creates a cozy nook for idle hands and imaginations.
 The open play space can easily be converted from a hot lava field (oh, you remember the floor is hot lava game) to a dining overflow area when entertaining.
 Having the playroom next to the kitchen makes the task of food prep and keeping an eye on little ones a bit less stressful.

 Construction & Existing Conditions